c4snipes/stackoverflow-minigame/README.md

 ## Gameplay

 - Launch the game in a real terminal window so key presses can be captured (GUI IDE consoles that redirect input will exit with a warning).
+- At the splash screen press any key to “start recursion”; `Q`/`Esc` exits immediately.
-- Use `A`/`D` or the arrow keys to sprint across platforms; landing on one launches you higher.
+- Use `A`/`D` or the arrow keys to glide horizontally—even mid-flight—for diagonal control; tap `Space`, `W`, or `↑` for a manual boost (longer cooldown) and `S`/`↓` to fast-drop through gaps.
-- Keep the player (`@`) on screen—falling below the camera or pressing `Q` ends the run.
+- Keep the player (`@`) on screen—falling below the camera or pressing `Q`/`Esc` triggers a StackOverflowException screen; `R` restarts after a crash.
-- Your score comes from the highest altitude reached; the HUD also shows your current height and a progress bar toward the goal (250 world units).
+- A cyan border marks the playable area and also acts as a collision boundary; stay within it or you’ll feel the hit detection clamp movement.
+- Before each run you’ll enter classic 3-character arcade initials; landings add to your score, the HUD shows those initials plus a stopwatch, and the crash screen presents the top-3 scores and fastest runs (with initials and times).
+- Global records persist in `scoreboard.jsonl` (tracked in git).
+Entries are stored as newline-delimited JSON with automatic merge resolution, so multiple players can contribute without hand-editing conflicts—just commit the updated file.
-- Near-real-time input is handled on a background thread so movement stays responsive without freezing the frame loop.
+- Input is captured on a non-blocking listener and movement uses smoothed frame timing so gameplay stays responsive.